Ishak Pasha Palace

-The Ishak Pasha Palace is an Ottoman-period palace whose construction was started in 1685 by the bey of the Beyazit province Colak Abdi Pasha of the Cildirogullari, a family of hereditary pashas related to the House of Jaqeli.
+The Ishak Pasha Palace is an Ottoman-period palace whose construction was started in 1685 by the bey of the Beyazit province Colak Abdi Pasha of the Cildirogullari, a family of hereditary Kurdish pashas.
 Construction was continued by Ishak Pasha, a descendant of Abdi Pasha, who was to give his name to the palace and became the pasha of Çıldır from 1790 to 1791.
 According to the inscription on its door, the Harem section of the palace was completed by Ishak (Isaac) Pasha in 1784.

 The Ishak Pasha Palace is one of the few examples of surviving historical Turkish palaces.

 The palace was depicted on the reverse of the Turkish 100 new lira banknote of 2005–2009.